koding/kdlearn/guides/collaboration/index.md

 virtual machine (VM) with those whom you invite into the sharing session.
 The session remains active until you hit "End Session".
 Every person you share a session with requires a Koding account (free or paid).

+> type:error
-_Note: Since the user(s) with whom you share your session have access to all the files on your VM, make sure that you are sharing with people that you know._
+> Since the user(s) with whom you share your session have access to all the files on your VM, make sure that you are sharing with people that you know.

 ![Collaboration 1](otheruser.png)